-The core RedPRL Development Team (Carlo Angiuli, Evan Cavallo, Kuen-Bang Hou (Favonia), and Jon Sterling) has developed several experimental proof assistants for Cartesian cubical type theory under the supervision of Robert Harper.
+The core RedPRL Development Team (Carlo Angiuli, Evan Cavallo, Kuen-Bang Hou (Favonia), Reed Mullanix, and Jon Sterling) has developed several experimental proof assistants for Cartesian cubical type theory with the collaboration of Robert Harper.
+We are also building generic components and tools for modularly implementing proof assistants and elaborators.

 The cooltt proof assistant